jeremdesno/ticket-master-project/README.md

 The genres and subgenres have their own dedicated tables.

+The search is handled by a single node elasticsearch cluster that indexes events, and enables fuzzy search on the venue name and event name.

 ## Data Integration

 The events integration process has 2 layers, first the ingestion of the ticketmaster events in the extractedEvents table.